 Defined BSL-1 labs are used to study infectious agents or toxins not known to consistently cause disease in healthy adults.
-They follow basic safety procedures, called Standard Microbiological laboratories include easily cleaned surfaces that are able to withstand the basic chemicals used in the laboratory.
+They follow basic safety procedures, called Standard Microbiological Practices and require no special equipment or design features.
+Standard engineering controls in BSL-1 laboratories include easily cleaned surfaces that are able to withstand the basic chemicals used in the laboratory.